 Why Using the Second Person Tense Improves Your Writing

-If your current blog articles, social media, web pages or brochures are using ‘me me’ content, you risk your prospective customers or clients tuning out.
+If your current blog articles, social media, web pages or brochures are using ‘me me’ or first-person content, you risk turning your potential customers or clients off.
 Feeling ignored, they could fail to see the potential benefits of purchasing your product or services.
-They may even abandon your content altogether if your writing is weighted heavily in the first-person.
+They may even abandon your content altogether.

-Thankfully, there’s a simple change you can make to woo your readers and persuade them to choose you.
-The answer lies in learning to write in the second person throughout your content and copy.
+Thankfully, there’s a simple change you can make to woo your readers and persuade them to take the next step.
+The secret lies in learning to write in the second-person tense throughout your marketing content and copy.

-Continue reading this dating-themed article to discover why communicating a message in the second-person tense will improve your writing, boosting engagement and conversion rates with one key change.
+Continue reading this dating-themed blog to discover why speaking in the second-person tense will improve your writing, boosting engagement and conversion rates with one key change.

 Major hint: it should be all about them!

 We all speak and write using the first-person POV frequently.
-From introducing yourself at work to texting a friend about your day, this form of language is a good way to communicate verbally.
+From introducing yourself at networking to texting a friend about your day, this form of language is a great way to communicate verbally.
 It helps us express our feelings as we navigate life.

 Examples of first-person words

 This type of writing is easy to spot.
-It uses words and pronouns such as:
+It uses words such as:

 While there’s nothing wrong with using this style of communication, it’s safe to say there’s an infinitely more effective way to appeal to your customers or clients.

-The Problem with Using First-Person Terms in Your Marketing
+Why Using First-Person Terms in Your Marketing can give Readers the Ick

 Whether it’s a digital blog, a handheld glossy brochure, expo signage or a website, a one-sided conversation will soon lose its appeal.
-As in real life, you may feel ignored.
-It can frustrate you.
-And, you may secretly wish that the ground would open up.
+As with real life, you may feel ignored or frustrated.

 What should you do instead?

 That’s not to suggest you should never use first-person language.
-However, like enjoying an indulgent box of chocolates, it shouldn’t become the norm.
+But, like enjoying an indulgent box of velvety chocolates, it shouldn’t be all you do.

 What is Second-Person Writing?